Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 ## Update Google Cloud Nightscout platform
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Update to latest release

-This is how you can update your virtual machine with the latest menus and commands.
+This is how you can update your virtual machine with the latest menus, commands and packages.

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 If not, you have a very old version of our platform.
 To update, please skip to the section titled "Bootstrap" below.